Accounts and IDs

 We do not recommend this password reset form be used if you have a SLAC Windows or macOS computer, as you will likely encounter painful password sync issues (especially on macOS).

-In both cases, follow steps 2-5 under the "To change your password in Windows:" section above to change your password.
+If you are offsite, you will need to have an active VPN connection to SLAC before you change your password.
+Once you are connected to VPN, you can lock your device and unlock your computer while connected to the network.
+This will allow the new password to sync.
 DO NOT use the website to change your password, as your new password won't sync to your computer.
 If that happens, you'll need to contact the SLAC IT Service Desk to fix the sync issue.

 If you made this mistake using a SLAC Windows computer, you may be able to resolve the issue before reaching out to the SLAC IT Service Desk:

-1. Log onto your laptop (using the old password prior to changing it)
+- Log onto your laptop (using the old password prior to changing it)

-2. Connect to the SLAC network or SLAC VPN (log in with your new password)
+- Connect to the SLAC network or SLAC VPN (log in with your new password)

-3. Press CTRL + ALT + DEL
+- Press CTRL + ALT + DEL

-4. Select "Lock Computer"
+- Select "Lock Computer"

-5. Press CTRL + ALT + DEL again to log back into the system
+- Press CTRL + ALT + DEL again to log back into the system

-6. Enter your new password to unlock your system, this will sync your local laptop password so that it is the same as your network password.
+- Enter your new password to unlock your system, this will sync your local laptop password so that it is the same as your network password.

 Unix Account